kamrynsuh/file-syst-utili/README.md

 ### How to run

 Run make, to compile all the files.
-This includes:<br>
+This includes:

 <sup>
 all: mysearch mytail myls mystat<br>
 <br>